 Restrictions

 The PCAR is a document used in the preparation of the IECEx CoPC.
-A hard-copy of the relevant PCAR and all supporting documentation (that shall include assessment results, work experience and other information used to support the decision to certify the applicant) may be issued to the applicant with the advice that this information shall not be used in any form of advertising or sales promotion in a way that the information may be misrepresented.IECEx Ex Facility Orientation Certificate (EFOC)
+A hard-copy of the relevant PCAR and all supporting documentation (that shall include assessment results, work experience and other information used to support the decision to certify the applicant) may be issued to the applicant with the advice that this information shall not be used in any form of advertising or sales promotion in a way that the information may be misrepresented.

+CoPC ID Card

+A wallet size ID Card containing some information regarding the CoPC Certificate Holder, the certificate number, issuing ExCB and basic information relating to the Units of Competence may be issued to applicants to accompany the IECEx CoPC Certificate as an uncontrolled document.
+ID Cards are available until the end of 2025 on request to the IECEx Secretariat.

+IECEx Ex Facility Orientation Certificate (EFOC)

 Issue